-You'll frequently find yourself in a position to save someone's life.
-It may be a life-and-death situation involving pulling a victim out of a crashed car or providing first aid and basic life support to a shooting victim before paramedics arrive.
-But aside from these obvious examples, your mere presence may save countless lives that you'll never know about.
-Every speeding ticket you write, every fight you break up, and every incident of domestic violence you respond to may have been a fatality in the making before you prevented it.
+You'll frequently find yourself in positions where you can literally save someone's life.
+It might be a life-and-death situation that involves pulling a victim out of a crashed car, or providing first aid and basic life support to a shooting victim before paramedics arrive.
+But aside from these obvious, dramatic examples, your mere presence might save countless lives that you might never know about on a daily basis.

 Police Officers Can Help People Make Better Choices

-Believe it or not, one of the most satisfying aspects of working as a law enforcement officer is the unique opportunity you'll have to show these people a better way.
-They're usually a captive audience and, if treated kindly and respectfully, they may listen to what you have to say.
-Although you may not ever know it, how you treat the lowest criminal may play a huge role in whether he makes better choices in the future.
+One of the most satisfying aspects of working as a law enforcement officer is the unique opportunity you'll have to show these people a better way.
+They're usually a captive audience and, if treated kindly and respectfully, they might listen to what you have to say.
+How you treat the lowest criminal can play a huge role in whether she makes better life choices in the future.

 A Police Officer's Job Is Never Routine

 Every day has the potential to be completely different from the one before.
-There's no better environment for those who abhor monotony.
+There's no better environment than law enforcement for those who hate monotony.
 Routine can change on a dime.

 Police Officers Are Problem Solvers